 ACF's priority is expanding access to high-quality Head Start, EHS and EHS-CCP programs.
-Awards will be based on how effectively the model design fits the needs of the community to be served.
+Grants will be awarded based on how effectively the model design fits the needs of the community to be served.
 ACF will prioritize proposals that include a viable plan to reach full enrollment as soon as possible and no later than 12 months of receiving the award.